dzharii/awesome-typescript/README.md

 * :octocat: [Enso](http://ensojs.netlify.com) - Typescript first Node.JS framework inspired by Domain Driven Design principles with a focus on composition and Developer Experience
 * :octocat: [Libstack](https://libstack.io) - A collection of various modules to create Typescript server easily and ready to be deployed on Docker.
 * :octocat: [tinyhttp](https://github.com/talentlessguy/tinyhttp) - A modern Express-like web framework for Node.js, written in TypeScript and compiled to Native ESM.
-* :octocat: [ZenTS](https://github.com/sahachide/ZenTS) - A modern Node.js and TypeScript first framework for building rich web applications (see also: https://zents.dev)
+* :octocat: [ZenTS](https://github.com/sahachide/ZenTS) - A modern Node.js and TypeScript first framework for building rich web applications
 * :octocat: [Booster Framework](https://github.com/boostercloud/booster) - Event-driven cloud native GraphQL open-source framework, part of the Booster Cloud ecosystem.
 It makes use of high-level abstractions and conventions. (see also: https://booster.cloud)

 ### Standalone apps